Waztom/xchem-CAR/README.md

 <br>

 ## <a name="InstallRemoteWSL"></a>Install RemoteWSL Extension
-Ctrl + SHIFT + X and type in 'Remote - WSL' install this.
+Ctrl + SHIFT + X and type in 'Remote - WSL' to install the extension.
+See (https://code.visualstudio.com/blogs/2020/07/01/containers-wsl) for more information about using dev containers in WSL2

 # <a name="gitcrypt"></a>git-crypt